 Yes, the clothes here are inexpensive.
 But they are also the very definition of fast fashion: cheap looking, exploitative, unethical, flimsy, designed to last for a few wears only, before going in to landfill..
 It’s brands like this that give fashion a bad name.
 Avoid at all costs.

 So, what can be done about these unethical online fashion giants?
 Well, firstly, we consumers need to make better decisions.
 These retailers have grown enormously because people buy their crap.
 That has to stop – making a purchase from these brands is a direct endorsement for environmental destruction and human misery.

 Secondly, we need to spread the word.
 Share this article!
 And let’s pressure influencers like Bella and Gigi Hadid, Kylie and Kendall Jenner, or Alexis Ren to stop working for these agents of misery.
 It’s easy to tweet them or to leave comments on their Insta feeds (just click the links above) to let them know how damaging their ‘influence’ really is.

 Thirdly, organisations like the Sustainable Apparel Coalition (SAC) should pressure these retailers to join their ranks, and if they refuse, SAC should continuously shine a light on their questionable practices.
 Even though the organisation’s Higg Index has proven to be a challenge in truly monitoring the practices of its members, SAC still provides an innovative means of delving into the supply chains of various brands across many industries.

-Sure, it may be a bit of a challenge to get these newer, nastier fast fashion brands to be more fair, honest and conscious about what goes on within their supply chains.
+Sure, it may be a bit of a challenge to get the worst fast fashion brands to be more fair, honest and conscious about what goes on within their supply chains.
 But if the big high street brands can make slow but steady improvements, so can they.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!